19hours/sg-statutes/Acts/Building Control Act.md

 [18/2003 wef 01/01/2004]

-(3) The Minister may, in making any building regulations under this section, provide that any contravention of or failure to comply with any provision thereof shall be an offence and may prescribe punishment by a fine not exceeding $10,000 or imprisonment for a term not exceeding 12 months or with both.
+(3) The Minister may, in making any building regulations under this section, provide that any contravention of or failure to comply with any provision thereof shall be an offence and may prescribe punishment by a fine not exceeding $20,000 or imprisonment for a term not exceeding 12 months or with both.

 [50

+[Act 22 of 2012 wef 01/12/2012]

+[47/2007 wef 15/02/2008]

 ### Adoption of codes and standards